NipunaMarcusZuhlke/dotnet-microservices-takehome-marcus/README.md

 ## Any known limitations and future improvements

-  - Since using the in memory event bus didn't create three different microservices but only the structures and separation to mimic three different microservices.
+  - Since using the In-Memory event bus didn't create three different microservices but only the structures and separation to mimic three different microservices.
 In the future create three microservices which can deploy independently.
   - No Tracing added for application flow as events can only track through Order ID, Payment ID or Notification ID.
 Maybe in the future add tracing and add observability.
-  - In Memory Event Bus has no retrying mechanism or better way to subscribe hence Implement to use RabbitMQ or Kafka instead of in memory event bus to handle events.
+  - In-Memory Event Bus has no retrying mechanism or better way to subscribe hence Implement to use RabbitMQ or Kafka instead of In-Memory event bus to handle events.
-  - In the solution now we have used EF In Memory database but in future, a database can be used instead of in memory EF database.
+  - In the solution now we have used EF In-Memory database but in future, a database can be used instead of In-Memory EF database.